essembeh/previewer/README.md

 # Previewer

-Command line tools to generate previews from video clips or folders containing images.
+Command line tool to generate montages/sequences from video clips or folders containing images.

 _previewer_ is a collection of tools:

-- `previewer montage`: to generate a single image with thumbnails from a _folder_ containing images or a video clip
+- `previewer montage`: to generate a single image with thumbnails (a _montage_) from a folder containing images or a video
-- `previewer gif`: to generate a Gif with thumbnails from a _folder_ containing images or a video clip
+- `previewer gif`: to generate a Gif (or mp4/webp/webm) with thumbnails from a folder containing images or a video
 - `previewer video-thumbnailer`: to extract a given number of thumbnails from a video clip
-- `previewer folder-thumbnailer`: to generate thumbnails (resized and cropped images) from a folder containing larger images
+- `previewer resize`: to change geometry (resize, crop, fit, fill) of images

 # Install